epasseto/Second_Project/README.md

 `ETL Pipeline Preparation.ipynb` → Jupyter Notebook containing all the steps for building the ETL (documentation for the steps made to create this first ETL)

 `ETL Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `process_data.py` functions

+### additional data sources

+`messages.csv` → file containing the original raw data to be processed (input: later it will be converted in our X-data, messages for training)

+`categories.csv`→ file containing the original raw data for labels to be processed (input: later it will be converted into our y-categories, labels for classification)

 ### The **second** part